US Constitution on Slavery (1787)

 INTRODUCTION

-The original US Constitution, adopted in Philadelphia in September 1787 and ratified in the spring of 1788, addressed the issue of slavery in several ways, but never mentioned the word itself even once.
-The three clauses below represented the most direct examples of this awkward dance –the so-called three-fifths clause, African slave trade clause, and the fugitive slave clause.
+The original US Constitution, adopted in Philadelphia in September 1787 and ratified in the spring of 1788, addressed the issue of slavery in several ways but never mentioned the word itself even once.
+The three clauses below represented the most direct examples of this awkward dance –the so-called three-fifths clause, the African slave trade clause, and the fugitive slave clause.
 Historians disagree over what that tension illustrated.
 Some see it as an example of systemic racism at the core of America’s founding.
-Yet others point to the hard fought battle waged by slavery’s opponents in the 1780s and 1790s to limit slavery’s sphere of influence mainly to southern states, clearly in hopes that all states in the new nation would eventually –and voluntarily– abolish the evil institution.
+Yet others point to the hard-fought battle waged by slavery’s opponents in the 1780s and 1790s to limit slavery’s sphere of influence mainly to southern states, clearly in hopes that all states in the new nation would eventually –and voluntarily– abolish the evil institution.

 SOURCE FORMAT: Government document (excerpt)